fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/references/filter_tree/tas.md

                     + `1`
                     + `2`
         0 will return only agencies, 1 will return agencies and any federal accounts under them, and so on.
+        + `filter`: `port` (optional, string) When provided, only results who's id or name matches the provided string (case insensitive) will be returned, along with any ancestors to a matching node.
     + Schema

             {